Florida woman’s car catches fire as she was allegedly shoplifting

 Moore has been charged with aggravated child neglect for allegedly allowing children who could not care for themselves alone inside the vehicle, according to the report.

 The public defender’s office was representing Moore, according to court records.
-An email seeking comment sent to the office late Saturday was not immediately returned.
+An email seeking comment was sent to the office late Saturday and was not immediately returned.

 Moore is being held on $40,000 bail.
 A public defender filed a motion on Friday asking for Moore to be released without bail or to have the bail amount reduced “to a reasonable and affordable amount.”